Ananya6/HMC/README.md

 It includes below modules:

-Home page(with offers/discounts and attractive carousal, testimonial and links to all other pages)\n Login page \n
+Home page(with offers/discounts and attractive carousal, testimonial and links to all other pages)</br>
+Login page </br>
-Cart </br>
+Cart Popup</br>
 Main meal page </br>
 Customising own mean from scratch </br>
 Order summary page</br>
+All orders page